harkesh123/Animation/README.md

 # Animation
-Clown the repositor ar download the file open the html file
+Clown the repositor or download the file open the html file